riceissa/open-phil-predictions/predictions.md

 >     million in some of these groups for their work in China after the
 >     two-year grant period is over

+https://predictionbook.com/predictions/185229 "“PredictionBook: Open Philanthropy Project will consider its 2016 grant to Compassion in World Farming a success”.
+Retrieved August 29, 2017."

+https://predictionbook.com/predictions/185230 "“PredictionBook: Open Philanthropy Project will consider its 2016 grant to Compassion in World Farming a major success”.
+Retrieved August 29, 2017."

+https://predictionbook.com/predictions/185231 "“PredictionBook: Open Philanthropy Project will consider its 2016 grant to World Animal Protection a success”.
+Retrieved August 29, 2017."

+https://predictionbook.com/predictions/185232 "“PredictionBook: Open Philanthropy Project will consider its 2016 grant to World Animal Protection a major success”.
+Retrieved August 29, 2017."

+https://predictionbook.com/predictions/185233 "“PredictionBook: Open Philanthropy Project will consider its 2016 grant to The Royal Society for the Prevention of Cruelty to Animals (RSPCA) a success”.
+Retrieved August 29, 2017."

+https://predictionbook.com/predictions/185234 "“PredictionBook: Open Philanthropy Project will consider its 2016 grant to The Royal Society for the Prevention of Cruelty to Animals (RSPCA) a major success”.
+Retrieved August 29, 2017."

+https://predictionbook.com/predictions/185235 "“PredictionBook: Open Philanthropy Project will consider its 2016 grant to Humane Slaughter Association (HSA) a success”.
+Retrieved August 29, 2017."

+https://predictionbook.com/predictions/185236 "“PredictionBook: Open Philanthropy Project will consider its 2016 grant to Humane Slaughter Association (HSA) a major success”.
+Retrieved August 29, 2017."

+https://predictionbook.com/predictions/185237 "“PredictionBook: Open Philanthropy Project will consider its 2016 grant to Jeanne Marchig Centre a success”.
+Retrieved August 29, 2017."

+https://predictionbook.com/predictions/185238 "“PredictionBook: Open Philanthropy Project will consider its 2016 grant to Jeanne Marchig Centre a major success”.
+Retrieved August 29, 2017."

 http://www.openphilanthropy.org/giving/grants/80000-hours-general-support
 http://www.openphilanthropy.org/giving/grants/centre-effective-altruism-general-support
 http://www.openphilanthropy.org/giving/grants/university-pennsylvania-philip-tetlock-forecasting